Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 Methods Used in QA

-Let’s dive into the key QA methods that teams rely on to check their websites and applications for issues and bugs.
+Let’s see the key QA methods teams rely on to check their websites and applications for issues and bugs.
 In general, there are two types — non-functional and functional.
 Let’s start by quickly going through the phases of non-functional testing, which look like this:

 • Vulnerability testing aims to detect any potential issues that could expose a website or application to security threats such as cyberattacks, data breaches, or unauthorized access.